ptr5044/Flask_Setup_Template/README.md

-Or you can just activate the attached virtual enviornment inside the project folder using:
+Or you can just activate the attached virtual enviornment(venv) inside vscode
-./venv/Scripts/Activate.ps1

 ## Launching